leanprover/fp-lean/functional-programming-lean/src/type-classes/pos.md

 Objects are interacted with via their methods.
 In Lean, the term "method" refers to an operation that has been declared to be overloadable, and has no special connection to objects or values or private fields.

-One way to overload addition is to define a type class called `Plus`, with an addition method `plus`.
+One way to overload addition is to define a type class named `Plus`, with an addition method named `plus`.
 Once an instance of `Plus` for `Nat` has been defined, it becomes possible to add two `Nat`s using `Plus.plus`:
 ```Lean
 {{#example_in Examples/Classes.lean plusNatFiveThree}}